5310/atomlike/readme.md

 A prototype game created for [MiniLD#44 7DRTS]("http://www.ludumdare.com/compo/category/minild/7drts-minild-44/") in slightly less than a week.

+I do so hope that the performance logistics are solvable and I get to work on the original features.
+I'd hate to have to shelve yet _another_ game project that could've been playable :[

 What is the point this Game?
 ----------------------------